omundy/learn-computers/topics-data-types.md

 These common primitive data types (and examples) can be found across many strong- and loosely-typed programming languages and databases.

+> 👉 Presenter Note: Demonstrate these with `typeof` in the DevTools Console.

 ### Boolean